wp-plugins/easy-translator-lite/readme.txt

 = Past =

+* V2.06: Taking care of some debug notices from WordPress debug mode.
+[Aug 28, 2012]
 * V2.05: Minor changes to the admin page.
 [July 18, 2012]
 * V2.04: Taking care of magic_quotes_gpc in PHP.
 [May 18, 2012]
 * V2.03: Renaming the plugin to drop the word Lite.
 [May 11, 2012]